Scripter17/url-cleaner/README.md

 Additionally, if you find any example of a malformed URL that can be unambiguously transformed into what was intended (`https://abc.tumblr.com.tumblr.com` -> `https://abc.tumblr.com` and `https://bsky.app/profile/abc` -> `https://bsky.app/profile/abc.bsky.social`), please open an issue.
 Since these are somewhat common when social media sites have dedicated fields for other social medias, it's worth handling these.

+## Anonymity

+Because most people don't use URL Cleaner, using URL Cleaner can let websites correlate information similar to URL tracking parameters.
+If you're the only person without a tracking parameter in links, it's fairly easy to distinguish you from everyone else.

+However, as URL Cleaner outputs "canonical" URLs, everyone who uses URL Cleaner looks identical, making each other stronger.

+As with Tor, protests, and, really, everything, safety comes in numbers.

 ## Variables

 Variables let you specify behaviour with the `--var name=value --var name2=value2` command line syntax.